This product is freeze dried. All water molecules have been removed.

 This antibody is shipped with its antigen FREE of charge!

-2. Anti-Ephrin-A1 (extracellular) Antibody, preincubated with the control peptide antigen.
+2. Anti-Ephrin-A1 (extracellular) Antibody, preincubated with the negative control antigen.

 Ephrin-A1, a ligand of type-A Eph receptor tyrosine kinases and the Eph/ephrin system, has been shown to play important roles in the nervous system, tissue patterning and cell adhesion through receptor–ligand interactions and intracellular signaling1.
 Ephrins can be divided into two subclasses: ephrin A and ephrin B. Ephrin A ligands (ephrin A1-A5) are anchored to the cell surface via a glycosylphosphatidylinositol (GPI) anchor and bind to Eph A receptors (Eph A1-A8), whereas ephrin B ligands (ephrin B1-B3) have transmembrane and cytoplasmic domains and interact with Eph B receptors (Eph B1-B6)2.